Liverpool John Moores University

-It is a member of the University Alliance, the Northern Consortium and the European University Association.
+It is a member of the MillionPlus, the Northern Consortium and the European University Association.

 History

 Origins

-Founded as a small mechanics institution (Liverpool Mechanics' School of Arts) in 1823, the institution grew over the centuries by converging and amalgamating with different colleges, including the F.L.Calder School of Domestic Science, the City of Liverpool C.F.
-Mott Training College, before eventually becoming Liverpool Polytechnic in 1970.
+Founded as a small mechanics institution (Liverpool Mechanics' School of Arts) in 1823, the institution grew over the centuries by converging and amalgamating with different colleges, including the F. L. Calder School of Domestic Science, the C. F. Mott College of Education, before eventually becoming Liverpool Polytechnic in 1970.
 The university also has a long history of providing training, education and research to the maritime industry, dating back to the formation of the Liverpool Nautical College in 1892.

 The institution then became a university under the terms of the Further and Higher Education Act 1992 under the new title of "Liverpool John Moores University".
 This new title was approved by the Privy Council on 15 September 1992.
 The university took its name from Sir John Moores, the founder of the Littlewoods empire.
 Moores was a great believer in the creation of opportunity for all, which embodies the ethos of LJMU in providing educational routes for people of all ages and from all backgrounds.
 This belief led Sir John Moores to invest in the institution and facilities, such as the John Foster Building (housing the Liverpool Business School), designed by and named after leading architect John Foster.
 With the institution's backgrounds dating back as far as 1823, many of the university buildings date back also, with aesthetically pleasing Georgian and Victorian buildings found on a few of the campuses.

 Present day

 LJMU now has more than 27,000 students from over 100 countries world-wide, 2,400 staff and 250 degree courses.
 LJMU was awarded the Queen's Anniversary Prize in 2005.

 Currently, Liverpool John Moores University is receiving more applications than previously seen; according to data in 2009, the total number of applications submitted to LJMU was 27,784.

 On 28 March 2022, former student and founder of Mowgli, Nisha Katona was installed as Chancellor of the university.
 Previously, in 2008, astrophysicist and Queen lead guitarist Brian May was appointed the fourth Chancellor of Liverpool John Moores University.
 He replaced outgoing Chancellor Cherie Blair, wife of former Prime Minister Tony Blair.
-Honorary fellows in attendance at the ceremony included astronomer Sir Patrick Moore and actor Pete Postlethwaite.
+Honourary fellows in attendance at the ceremony included astronomer Sir Patrick Moore and actor Pete Postlethwaite.
 May was succeeded as Chancellor by judge Sir Brian Leveson in 2013.

 LJMU is a founding member of the Northern Consortium, an educational charity owned by 11 universities in northern England.